Integrability of Goldilocks quantum cellular automata: Details about numerical computations

 For convenience of numerical implementation, we introduce the Majorana operators

 so that $\{\op{\psi}_a,\op{\psi}_b\}=2\delta_{a,b}$.
 Each Gaussian state is completely fixed by the covariance matrix

 a $2L\times 2L$ real, skew-symmetric matrix.
-Upon beginning in a Gaussian initial condition $\ket{\Psi_0}$, the state remains Gaussian at all times; its covariance matrix can be computed efficiently.
-Indeed, consider a Gaussian state $\ket{\Psi_t}$ specified by a covariance matrix $C_t$.
+Upon beginning in a Gaussian initial condition $\ket{\Psi_0}$, the state remains Gaussian at all times; its covariance matrix is efficiently time evolved as follows.
+Consider a Gaussian state $\ket{\Psi_t}$ specified by a covariance matrix $C_t$.
 Suppose that we want to update the state with a bilinear unitary

 wherein $K_{m,n}\in\mathbb{R}$ is real and skew-symmetric.
 By the Baker-Campbell-Haussdorf formula and the Majorana anticommutation relations, $\op{\mathcal{O}}\ket{\Psi_t}$ has the covariance matrix $C_{t+1}=O C_t O^T$ specified by the $2L\times 2L$ matrix $O=\exp(K)\, .$ $K$ is the matrix with elements $K_{m,n}$, as in~\eqref{eq:unitary_mat}. $\op{\mathcal{O}}$ is a $2^L\times2^L$ unitary operator, whereas $O$ is a $2 L \times 2 L$ orthogonal matrix.
 Therefore, to classically simulate the time evolution, one must only calculate exponentials and products of matrices whose dimensionalities scale linearly with the system size.
 Hence the whole algorithm is efficient.